britram/rains-prototype/draft-trammell-rains-protocol.md

 A trust anchor certificate constraint specifies a certificate that MUST appear as the trust anchor for the certificate presented by the subject of the Assertion on a connection attempt.
-An end-entity certificate constraint specifies a certificate that MUST be presented by the subject of the Singular Assertion on a connection attempt.
+An end-entity certificate constraint specifies a certificate that MUST be presented by the subject Assertion on a connection attempt.

 Certificate information is hashed using an appropriate hash function described